sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_space_mapping_semilinear_transmission.rst

 	problem.inject_pre_callback(callback)
 	problem.solve()

-There, we first define the problem, then inject the callback function we defined above so that the required re-interpolation takes place, and solve the problem with the call of it's :py:meth:`solve <cashocs.space_mapping.shape_optimization.SpaceMapping.solve>` method.
+There, we first define the problem, then inject the callback function we defined above so that the required re-interpolation takes place, and solve the problem with the call of it's :py:meth:`solve <cashocs.space_mapping.shape_optimization.SpaceMappingProblem.solve>` method.

 The result of the optimization looks like this